isomerpages/moe-standrewssec/_the-saints-experience/Special Programmes/River Studies.md

 ---
 <h2>River Studies 2.0</h2>
 <p>Aligned with the Singapore Green Plan 2030, all students participate in
-River Studies, a two-year science signature program that fosters environmental stewardship.
+River Studies, a two-year science signature programme that fosters environmental stewardship.
 Secondary 1 students explore ‘The Scientific Endeavor’ and ‘Separation Techniques’ through practical studies of the Kallang River, using data loggers and DIY water purification devices to assess water quality.